dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 [Fastdup](https://github.com/visual-layer/fastdup) is a tool that let us gain insights from a large image/video collection.

-You can manage, clean, and curate your images at scale on your local machine with a single CPU.
+You can manage, clean, and curate your images at scale on your local machine event with a single CPU.
-It's incredibly easy to use and highly efficient.
 Fastdup lets you clean visual data with ease, freeing up valuable resources and time.

 Here are some superpowers you get with Fastdup.